Fermi-normal coordinates for the Newtonian approximation of gravity: Nearly Newtonian space-time to quadratic order in Fermi-normal coordinates

+In this section, we studied an example consisting of a Newtonian potential of a punctual mass.
+On the basis of the Fermi-normal coordinates, in the quadratic order of approximation in general relativity, this corresponds to the potential of a no-static source with no spherical symmetry.
+A similar result is obtained by performing a description of the Schwarszchild on the basis of the Fermi-normal coordinates in the quadratic order of approximation.
+In this case, we obtain the space-time near a no-static source with deformation parameters different from zero.
 We finalize this section by calculating the shape of a sphere whose center of mass coincides with the coordinates of some point of the central geodesic.
-To do so, we define a sphere $\Sigma$ as the surface formed by all points a proper fixed distance $r$ measured orthogonally from the such point.
+To do so, we define a sphere $\Sigma$ as the surface formed by all points a proper fixed distance $r$ measured orthogonally from such a point.
 For the coordinates of Equation (\ref{eq:Fermi-NewtonMetric}) this is the surface $t=$ constant, $r=$ constant, whose metric is,

 The length of the great circle $ \varphi=$ constant over the poles of this sphere is

 The circumference of the equator, $\theta = \pi/2$, is

 Consequently, the distortion of the shape $\eta$ of the sphere is given by